 The labor of love required extensive renovations, including his decision to re-imagine the space by merging the separate homes together with a lush brick courtyard and swimming pool lit by the flicker of gas lamps.

-The unified space includes two commercially-equipped kitchens, working fireplaces, interior and exterior speakers, balconies overlooking the courtyard and downtown New Orleans, and the option of four bedrooms, comfortably sleeping up to ten.
+The unified space includes two commercially-equipped kitchens, working fireplaces, interior and exterior speakers, balconies overlooking the courtyard and downtown New Orleans.

 The property is a relic of an older Louisiana.
 Originally built in 1836, the Greek-revival row-house at 510 Race St. was made up of a row of three.
 Later in 1843, Creole Cottages lined Religious Street, the architectural style is common to the city and was typically constructed for middle class families.
 The history of the homes is undiluted and common to the city